self evaluation examples

 Personal Strengths

-1. I quickly learn and implement new skills, which in turn has significantly helped me to contribute to projects.
+1. I quickly learn and implement new skills, which have significantly helped me to contribute to projects.

 2. I set measurable goals for myself with a plan of action to help me achieve them in a reasonable timeframe.